InsightSoftwareConsortium/ITK/Modules/Beta/Cuberille/README.rst

 are available for Linux, macOS, and Windows.
 They can be installed with::

-  python -m pip install --upgrade pip python -m pip install itk-bonemorphometry
+  python -m pip install --upgrade pip python -m pip install itk-cuberille

 C++
 ^^^